IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Azure.TableStorage/README.md

 ![Domain Model](docs/images/table-storage-domain-model.png)

-It's also worth noting that the Table Storage paradigm the data is flat, if you do model compositional relationship's in you model, these will be `json` serialzied into the flat table.
+It's also worth noting that the Table Storage paradigm the data is flat, if you do model compositional relationship's in you model, these will be `json` serialized into the flat table.

 ![Storage View](docs/images/storage-view.png)